felipe-brando/hero-finder/README.md

 # Marvel Characters Finder

-Single page app that makes it possible to find Marvel Characters by origin country.
+Single page app that makes it possible to find Marvel Characters by country of origin.

 The characters are sort by country and by group (X-men, Avengers, etc...